Delivering precision insights for enhanced OR teamwork and improved patient outcomes with 3D printing

 Benefits of using the 3D Model

 Using the model in pre-operative planning enabled the surgeon to fully conceptualize the patient’s bone stock and form an operative plan which would pose lower intraoperative risk to the patient and lead to the most optimum post-surgical outcomes.
 Additionally, the model was a fantastic tool in enabling the surgeon to communicate his plan effectively with the operative team.

-This transformative approach to pre-operative planning enabled the operative team to confirm the surgical plan much quicker than using CT scans alone, and reduced overall planning time by 40 minutes, improved patient safety and the quality of care provided to the patient.
+This transformative approach to pre-operative planning enabled the operative team to confirm the surgical plan much quicker than using CT scans alone, reduced overall planning time by 40 minutes and improved patient outcomes in the form of enhanced safety and the quality of care provided to the patient.

 Try Axial3D with a personalized 3D anatomical modelConsult our experts for a trial